Please enable JavaScript to use CodeHS

 Interactive Map of the 13 Colonies

-Students will be able to use events, conditionals, variables, and keyboard inputs to create an interactive map of the 13 colonies.
+Students will be able to use events, conditionals, and variables to create an interactive map of the 13 colonies.
 They will be able to break a large program into smaller tasks to ease program development.

 More Coding Lessons & Projects